 Winner - ICAD Silver Bell - Print & Display Category 2018

-Featured - Communication Arts 2018 Advertising Annual
+Award of Excellence - Communication Arts 2018 Advertising Annual

 Stills from a music video created for folk singer Brigid Mae Power.
 The song ‘Is My Presence in the Room Enough for you?’ details the singer’s tendency to drift off mid conversation with someone she’s not particularly interested in due to barriers of conformity and social structure.

 The idea was to show Brigid’s consciousness represented as an abstract form moving slowly through dream-like landscapes and eventually returning to the real world, signalling her emergence from a daydream.

 The video was directed, illustrated and animated by myself over the course of several months.